-Certain employees do not contribute to the Fund and they therefore cannot claim from the Fund if they are unemployed.
+Certain employees do not contribute to the Fund, and they therefore cannot claim from the Fund if they are unemployed.
 The following people are not covered by UIF:

-- Employees who work less than 24 hours per month (or 8 hours per week) - Seasonal employees - Employees who receive payment under a learnership agreement negotiated under the Skills Development Act (no 97 of 1998) - National and provincial government employees (public servants) - People whose earnings are calculated on a commission basis - Foreign contract employees (unless they have permanent residence) (See page 48 Immigrants and migrants)
+- Employees who work less than 24 hours per month - Employees who receive payment under a learnership agreement negotiated under the Skills Development Act (No. 97 of 1998) - National and provincial government employees (public servants) - People whose earnings are calculated on a commission basis - Foreign contract employees (unless they have permanent residence) (See pg 75: Immigrants and migrants)